prauxim/numbWing/readme.md

 See [this document](https://docs.google.com/spreadsheets/d/1VnyW3T58IwbWJut5lsA-ENhPpKDiGgfEvwx1bO5U_E0/edit?usp=sharing) for more info and example results

 The below information is only for those wishing to run the code, which is in a pre-alpha state.
-While the examples should run, expect setup to be non-trivial the code to be generally unstable and non-user friendly is changes are made.
+While the examples should run, setup may be non-trivial, and the code may not be very stable if parameters are changed.
 You've been warned!

 ## Getting Started